Rio Grande (1950 film): Production

-Production

 Background

 With the completion of Wagon Master, Ford did not want to make another Western.
 Instead, he wanted to film the Ireland-set romantic comedy-drama film The Quiet Man with Wayne and Maureen O'Hara, but Herbert Yates, the studio president of Republic Pictures, insisted that Ford first make Rio Grande with the same pairing of Wayne and O'Hara because he thought the script of The Quiet Man was weak and that the story was of little general interest.
 Yates insisted that Rio Grande be made before The Quiet Man, to offset the anticipated losses on that film.
 When The Quiet Man was eventually released in 1952, though, it vastly out-performed Rio Grande by grossing $3.8 million in its first year and giving Yates and Republic Pictures one of the top-10 hits of the year.

 Writing

 The script for Rio Grande was written by Irish-born screenwriter James Kevin McGuinness.
 It is based on a short story "Mission With No Record" by James Bellah that appeared in The Saturday Evening Post on September 27, 1947.
 McGuinness had been working at MGM as a story editor, and either resigned or was fired for his extremely conservative politics.
 Patrick Ford, John Ford's son, reported that many of the long speeches that McGuinness included in his script were cut in the final filming, and that many scenes were improvised.
 McGuinness based his story on a specific raid by the 4th Cavalry Regiment (United States) in May 1873.
 Colonel Ranald Mackenzie, under orders from General Phil Sheridan, crossed the border to fight Kickapoo people, and kidnapped some of their women and children to hold as hostages.
 This was illegal, and the Mexican government protested.
 McGuinness made several changes to the original story on Ford's request.
 He made the main character more sympathetic and less ruthless.
 There are also differences between the film and the historical events.
 In the film, Apache kidnap white American women and children, but in the historical event, members of the 4th Cavalry regiment kidnapped Kickapoo women and children.
 In the film, the Mexican officer seems relieved that Yorke helped to kill Native Americans; in the historical event, the Mexican government protested the raid as a violation of their international border.

 During filming, the film was called Rio Bravo and then Rio Grande Command until right before release.